Packing Guide: Seattle

 04. cozy sweater

 A cozy, neutral sweater can be paired with any pant or even a skirt.
 It is the perfect versatile piece that will keep you warm.
-Plus, super comfy chunky sweaters are in so in right now!
+Plus, super comfy chunky sweaters are definitely having their moment right now.

 05. rain coat